-David B. Camp, Co-Founder & Chairman of the Board
+David B. Camp, Co-Founder & Director

 David Camp has extensive experience in the medical device field, with a particular focus on cardiovascular device markets.
 He has over 30 years’ experience in areas that include new product launch, sales and marketing, and direct distribution to cardiologists and cardiovascular surgeons for angioplasty and cardiac rhythm management devices.
 David has a successful track record for introducing new technology, developing successful distribution networks, and for establishing loyal surgeon user networks.
 His background includes Smith Kline, U.S. Surgical, American Edwards Corp.
 (AME), SciMed Life Systems (purchased by Boston Scientific), Medtronic, and St. Jude Medical.
 He was one of the original sales and marketing team responsible for the launch of the angiographic division of AME.
 He was also one of the original four sales representatives hired in 1987 to launch a new angioplasty technology nationwide for SciMed Life Systems.
 During his nine-year tenure with SciMed, his team was responsible for growing sales from zero to over $350 Million.